huuuuusy/Music-Style-Transformation/README.md

 It is clearly that:

-1. Extract the single note information is better than extract all the information include the duration.
+1. Extract the single chord information is better than extract all the information include the duration.

 2. Increase the num units from 128 to 256 may help the model to get a better result.
 The longer input sequence may help the lstm to get more information about the relationship of different notes and chords.